 Case Study: Adobe XD AirBnB

-Mid-April, when our finals were approaching, but we felt bored, my boyfriend and I joined one of Adobe's Creative Jams.
+Mid-April, when our finals were approaching, I joined one of Adobe's Creative Jams.
 These Creative Jams, introduced by Adobe, have students work on a user experience challenge for a weekend based on a prompt that Adobe provides.
 These Creative Jams required us to use Adobe XD to develop a prototype.
 This competition was focused on AirBnB, and the theme/prompt were the following:

 Families are stuck at home due to the coronavirus, but when the shelter-in-place orders lift, we will want to cre-ate new memories with shared travel experiences and go back to booking stays with Airbnb.
 As members docu-ment their family trips, the stories they tell could create earned trust for local Airbnb hosts by incorporating them into these stories.

 A storytelling app may optionally serve families or friends who travel together best by:

 Giving group members a way to create a single trip or multiple stories, during or after travel

 Letting all family or travel members contribute, no matter how old they are

 Permitting the sharing and organizing of photos, videos, notes, recommendations, links, and more